 A scalable platform for plate-based single-cell omics workflows

+Recent advances in instrumentation, biochemistry and computational tools for single-cell analysis have resulted in a rapid adoption of single-cell methods across different biological disciplines including cancer research and immunology.
+While single-cell RNA-sequencing is the most widely used technique to date, several promising methods for single-cell proteomics and single-cell multiomics are emerging.
 Performing high-throughput single-cell analysis on a routine basis requires robust instrumentation.
-At the same time, this highly dynamic field demands the use of flexible platforms that can accommodate a wide range of different assays.
-Therefore, we provide an open, robust and automated platform for plate-based single-cell analysis workflows, including single-cell RNA sequencing, single-cell genome sequencing, single-cell proteomics, as well as the latest assays for single-cell multiomics.
+At the same time, this highly dynamic field demands the use of flexible platforms that can accommodate a wide range of assays.
+Therefore, we provide an open, robust and automated platform for plate-based single-cell analysis workflows, including single-cell RNA sequencing, single-cell genome sequencing, single-cell proteomics as well as the latest assays for single-cell multiomics.

 Performing complex tasks at unrivaled speed

 Using one of the examples above, our technologies are well suited to help identify different cell populations within complex samples.
 The F.SIGHT OMICS makes isolating cells of interest easy and efficient thanks to its fluorescent sorting, which only dispenses labelled samples for downstream analysis.
 This single-cell dispenser precisely deposits cells at the bottom of PCR wells in picoliter droplets.